fastlib/INFOMQNM-Public/README.md

 # Changelog

+- Wed 15/05/2024: Added Final report template in the [Final](Final) folder
 - Tue 14/05/2024: **See blackboard announcement for your team ID's and more information about the feedback sessions!**
 - Wed 01/05/2024: Fixed typos, added feedback schedule, and added clarification in [Project Proposal description](#3-project-proposal)
 - Mon 29/04/2024: Added clarification in [Project Proposal description](#3-project-proposal).